jwelrynewone/docs/nibiru-book/content/architecture.md

 Nibiru multi-chain DeFi

-Relayers move packets ...
-ALthough relayers send information, the both chains validate the status of their counterparty using a light client rather than trusting the relayers.
-- Forms direct channel between two ledgers is formed
-- Includes mechanism for gracefully dealing with misbehavior.

 ## CosmWasm paragraph TODO

 permission-less and censorship resistant platform for developers to deploy smart contracts in Go and Rust.